hintron/slurm-meson/README.md

 The goal is to provide both a Meson-enabled Slurm fork as well as standalone patches for existing Slurm installations to become Meson-compatible.
-This will be done for each major release starting for Slurm 19.05 and continuing until Meson is adopted into the Slurm codebase.
+This will be done for each major release starting from Slurm 19.05 and continuing until Meson is adopted into the Slurm codebase.

 This project was started because ~I hate Autotools with a burning, fiery